If the next step in your journey to get pregnant is to look for a fertility clinic, it pays to do a little homework first.

 Woman over 35 and haven't gotten pregnant after 6 months of trying

 - Man who's had a poor semen analysis

-However, you need to do some homework first.
-Before you step foot into the fertility clinic, find out what kind of invasive tests or procedures might lie in wait for you.
+Before you get started on your search for a fertility clinic, find out what kind of tests or procedures you may need down the road.
 And give some thought ahead of time to how far you're willing to go with this process.
-Advanced reproductive technology can cost many thousands of dollars, can involve strong drugs or hormones, and can be an emotional roller coaster.
-Knowing your limits will keep you from being talked into some nifty new procedure that you really don't want and can't afford.
+Infertility treatments can cost many thousands of dollars and involve strong drugs or hormones.
+It can also be an emotional roller coaster.
+Knowing your limits will keep you from being talked into some new procedure that you really don't want and can't afford.

-How long have the doctors and technicians been there?
+- How long have the medical director, doctors, and technicians been there?
 High staff turnover can be a sign of bad management and can contribute to mistakes.

-Which procedures do you do, and how often?
-Be sure the clinic has a wide range of infertility remedies available and is familiar with the latest technology, such as something called blastocyst transfer.
+- Which procedures do you do, and how often?
+Be sure the clinic has a wide range of infertility remedies and is familiar with the latest technology.

-When you do an advanced procedure that involves fertilizing the eggs outside the woman and then planting them inside her, who decides how many eggs go back in -- the doctor or patient?
-Wisot recommends steering away from a clinic that gives complete control to the doctor.
-This is important because the more eggs planted, the greater the chance for multiple births.
+- When you do a procedure that involves fertilizing the eggs outside the woman's body and then putting them inside her, who decides how many eggs go back in, you or the doctor?

-What does treatment cost?
+- What does treatment cost?
 While you don't want to choose strictly on price, it's good to know costs ahead of time so you know what you're getting into.
-Beware of clinics that offer a money-back guarantee if you don't get pregnant -- the doctor may have a financial incentive to treat you more aggressively than you want.